 Because we are able to use a local anesthetic, you are awake which significantly lowers the risk of the procedure.
 However, your hand is numb, and you will not feel a thing.
 Additionally, you will have calming Nature TV to view during the procedure and can also listen to music.

 Absolutely.
 Instead of cutting the hand and wrist open to view and cut through the carpal ligament, the Ovation Hand Institute utilizes ultrasound technology to guide a piece of thread to cut the carpal ligament.
 The thread is routed in the hand using a needle with only two small punctures as entry and exit points, and the thread is looped around the ligament and gently makes the cut.
-If you would like to see a visual of this explanation, we do have an animated video that can be found here.

 Because the Ovation Technique is much less invasive than the endoscopic or open surgery, there is less scar tissue that can form.
 In the five years this procedure has been done, we have had zero reoccurrences.
 Reoccurrence is likely to occur when there is a significant amount of scar tissue that forms, which can happen by having the open or endoscopic surgery.

 Please plan to be at our clinic for about an hour on the day of the procedure.
 The procedure itself only takes approximately 15 minutes.

 For people that do light office work or driving without any manual labor, you can return to work the next day.
 If you do more repetitive work, work on an assembly line or in a factory, or work with mechanical tools, it depends on how much repetitive activity and lifting you do on a daily basis.
 Most people are back to full activity within a week.

 How long will it be before my carpal tunnel symptoms improve?